dotkom/onlineweb4/README.md

 make
 ```

-Lets apply all the django changes to the database by running
+Let's apply all the django changes to the database by running
 ```bash
 # creates migrations by packaging model changes into individual migration files
 make makemigrations